 Let’s start with the 2 containers that everyone gets that are the same, Blue and Orange.
 They are both healthy fats.

-Your Orange Container
+Eating All Your Containers: Orange

 The ones on the orange list have a lot more calories than the ones on the blue list, that is why the 2 Tablespoon serving size.
 Because there are so many veggies to eat in these upper plans my advice is to use your orange container for dressing and sauces.
 And then if you like ranch dressing I suggest you don’t waste your orange container on it, instead use this recipe and count that ranch dressing as a red container and you can munch away on crunchy veggies and dip any time you need a “crunch” craving.